bentoml/BentoML/docs/source/integrations/spark.rst

     results_df = bentoml.batch.run_in_spark(bento, "classify", df, spark)

-    Internally, what happens when you run `run_in_spark` is as follows:
+Internally, what happens when you run ``run_in_spark`` is as follows:

 * First, the bento is distributed to the cluster.
 Note that if the bento has already been distributed, i.e. you have already run a computation with that bento, this step is skipped.

-* Next, a process function is created, which starts a BentoML server on each of the Spark workers, then uses a client to process all the data.
-This is done so that the workers take advantage of the batch processing features of the BentoML server.
+* Next, a process function is created, which runs the API method on every Spark batch given it.
+The batch size can be controlled by setting ``spark.sql.execution.arrow.maxRecordsPerBatch``.
 PySpark pickles this process function and dispatches it, along with the relevant data, to the workers.

 * Finally, the function is evaluated on the given dataframe.
 Once all methods that the user defined in the script have been executed, the data is returned to the master node.